Treatment Guidelines for Alzheimer's Disease

 Creating a custom, adjustable treatment plan

-Since each person is different, family members and caregivers should try to maintain contact with the person’s doctor or treatment team to ensure that the treatment at any given time is appropriate and beneficial.
+Since each person is different, family members and caregivers should try to maintain contact with their loved one's doctor or treatment team to ensure that the treatment at any given time is appropriate and beneficial.
 Treatments change over time, depending on the symptoms and their severity, and what might work at one time may not work at another.

 Developing treatment goals

-The first thing done after the initial diagnosis that the doctor will do is develop an ongoing treatment plan with defined goals while considering any other conditions the person might have.2,3 This is a working document and will change over time as symptoms arise, and the treatments and goals change.
-The person with Alzheimer's and their family should discuss this plan with their doctor, so everyone knows treatments and what to expect.
+The treatment plan will change over time as symptoms arise and the treatments and goals change.
+The person with Alzheimer's and their family should discuss this plan with their doctor so everyone knows treatments and what to expect.
+People in the early stages of Alzheimer's disease should be involved in their treatment decisions as much as possible.

-Medication is often the first-line treatment if clinically indicated; either a cholinesterase inhibitor or an NMDA antagonist, depending on the stage of the disease.2 While these drugs will not slow down the progression of Alzheimer’s disease, they may improve cognitive symptoms for a time.3 In the early stage of Alzheimer’s disease, the patient should be involved as much as possible in treatment decisions.
+Medication is often the first-line treatment depending on the stage of the disease.
+While these drugs will not completely stop the disease from progressing, they may slow down the progression and improve symptoms for a time.2,3

 Managing disease progression

-As the disease progresses, the doctor will continually check in with the person to assess whether the medication is a good fit and doesn’t interfere with any other medical condition or medication the person is taking.
+As Alzheimer's disease progresses, doctors will continually check in with the patient to assess whether the medicine they are taking is a good fit.
+They will also ensure that the prescribed medicines do not interfere with any other medical condition or medication the person is taking.
 Continual reassessment of cognitive function and other symptoms and appropriate referrals are made.
-This can include support groups, social service agencies, or connection with assistive device companies.
+This can include support groups, social service agencies, or connections with assistive device companies.

-If behavioral or mood symptoms arise, non-pharmacologic treatments and strategies are tried first.2,3 This can include modifying the environment, simplifying routines and tasks, and checking for medical explanations and medication interactions.
+If behavioral or mood symptoms arise, non-drug treatments and strategies are tried first.
+This can include modifying the environment, simplifying routines and tasks, and checking for medical explanations and drug interactions.
+If non-drug interventions aren’t successful, doctors may then opt to treat mood symptoms with medication.
+2,3

 Include caregivers in the treatment plan